UEFA Nations League final four: Who is in it? When is it? Where does it take place?

 Article summary

-Croatia, Italy and the Netherlands will line up in next June's UEFA Nations League finals after topping their groups.
+Spain have joined Croatia, Italy and the Netherlands to complete the line-up for next June's UEFA Nations League finals after topping their groups.

 Article top media content